-The Council shall meet at least four (4) and up to six (6) times per year and shall establish a regularly scheduled meeting time.
-Notice of such meetings shall be provided to any interested member of the public through an e-mail list to be maintained by the appointed Chair or Secretary.
+The Council shall meet at least six (6) times per year and shall establish a regularly scheduled meeting time.
+Notice of such meetings shall be provided to any interested member of the public through an e-mail list to be maintained by the Chair or Secretary.
 Such meetings will generally focus on the work of Sub-Committees and on collaborative efforts among Council members, including discussions and updates on on-going work, and updates and discussion to advance the work of Sub-Committees, and short presentations on key topics.
 Meetings shall include an opportunity for open public input and comment that occurs early on the agenda.